pfsense/docs/source/routing/configuring-ipv6-router-advertisements.rst

    both).

-In either Managed or Assisted mode, it is not required to activate the DHCPv6 server on this firewall when set to “Managed”.
+In either Managed or Assisted mode, it is not required to activate the DHCPv6 server on this firewall when set to "Managed".
 DHCPv6 service can be offered by another host on the network.
 This flag tells clients to request an address separately.